buildtesters/buildtest/docs/contributing/maintainer_guide.rst

 ----------------

 All maintainers are encouraged to view branch `settings <https://github.com/buildtesters/buildtest/settings/branches>`_ for ``devel`` and ``master``.
-If something is not correct please consult with the maintainers.

-The master and devel branches should be protected branches and master should be enabled as default branch.
+The master and devel branches should be protected branches and **devel** branch should be set as the default branch.
 Shown below is the expected configuration.

 .. image:: buildtest_branch_settings.png

+If something is not correct please consult with the maintainers.

 Merge Settings
 ----------------